DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 Becuase this architecture depended on distributed configuration management it had a higher exposure to failure.
 Also, add to this the fact that individual virtual machines had a certain probability of failure for random reasons.
 If a single container only lives on a single virtual machine, there is a single point of failure for that container.

 Once in production, we realized we were relying on the cutting edge of three technologies.
-We had instances of the platform destabilizing at 2:00 AM in the morning in Austraila one too many times.
+We had instances of the platform destabilizing at 2:00 AM in the morning in Australia one too many times.
 It felt like a constant game of whack-a-mole, chasing one stability issue after another.
 When we upgraded the stack to new versions of Docker, etcd or Fleet; some new issue would pop up.

 ### Stabilizing the platform

-The focus of version two of Webtask was to simplify the architecture and remove every anything that was not absolutely needed to increase the fault tolerance of the overall system.
+The focus of version two of Webtask was to simplify the architecture and remove everything that was not absolutely needed to increase the fault tolerance of the overall system.

 > **"We started with the assumption that the virtual machines should operate entirely independently making them private universes."**<br />
 > Tomasz Janczuk - Chief Webtask Architect